Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Providing liquidity to an Orca Whirlpool is not a "set it and forget it" strategy.
 It's been shown that the more active one maintains their range on a CLMM, the higher their ability to earn fees, and the automation of CLMM range adjustment should usher in a new wave of DeFi services benefitting the community at large.

-Increasing capital efficiency in DeFi means much of the TVL trapped in AMMs that goes unused can be spread across the ecosystem.
+Additionally, increasing capital efficiency in DeFi means much of the TVL trapped in AMMs that goes unused can be spread across the ecosystem in other ways.

 Increased capital efficiency in DEX trades benefits users seeking additional yield opportunities by maximizing their tokens on hand, and the entire DeFi community should benefit from the boost in liquidity.